knapply/COREdatasci-home/content/home/evaluation.md

   description = "10%"
 +++

-Click on the following assessments to learn more about how your STAT 545A and STAT 547M grades are determined.
+Click on the following assessments to learn more about how your grades are determined.
 Weights for each are indicated below.

-__Auditing students__: you must still complete and submit all assessments, to be graded on a pass/fail basis.